sncsenpai/sn-notebook/sn-dev-standards/agile/scrum-glossary.md

 **Technical Debt:** the typically unpredictable overhead of maintaining the product, often caused by less than ideal design decisions, contributing to the total cost of ownership.
 May exist unintentionally in the Increment or introduced purposefully to realize value earlier.

-**Testing in Production: ** What sounds like a very dangerous approach can help not only to reduce cycle time but also make your tests more reliable.
+**Testing in Production:** What sounds like a very dangerous approach can help not only to reduce cycle time but also make your tests more reliable.
 It means to execute various tests right in the production environment.
 To reduce the risk of affecting production operations with untested and failing functionality, various technologies can be used to make the new functionality only available to the test process or a very small set of users while other users will use the previous functionality.
 The change will be rolled out to all users once the test was successful.
 This practice will help you to get rid of various test stages like QA, UAT, Staging etc. And as the tests run in the real production environment, you can eliminate the risk of using a test environment that behaves slightly different from your production environment.

-**Timebox**: A fixed, maximum length of time for an activity or event.
+**Timebox:** A fixed, maximum length of time for an activity or event.
 Scrum uses timeboxing for all of the Scrum events and as a tool for concretely defining open-ended or ambiguous tasks.

-**Transparency**: One of the three Scrum Pillars.
+**Transparency:** One of the three Scrum Pillars.
 Significant aspects of the process and product must be visible to those responsible for the outcome.
 Transparency requires those aspects be defined by a common standard so observers share a common understanding of what is being seen.

 ## U